frenetic-lang/frenetic/guide/04-OxMonitor.md

 these are not the counters you are looking for.
 Do you see the problem?

-> Answer: The problem is that the second counter account for HTTP
+> Answer: The problem is that the second counter accounts for HTTP
-> packets and all other non-ICMP traffic.
+> packets as well as *all other* non-ICMP traffic.
 Although this flow table
 > implements the desired forwarding policy, it is too coarse grained
 > to implement the desired monitoring policy.